 Unlike other digital art products, such as stickers and vector art, NFTs are generally limited-edition pieces.
 They’re sold on marketplaces, such as Opensea or Rarible, which handle the ‘minting’ of the art and applying the block.
 This gives NFTs a unique quality and appeal as digital collectables.

 The emergence of this divisive medium has shaken up the art and cryptocurrency trading communities, with many initially treating it as a passing fad.
 While their long-term impact on the art industry is yet to be seen, the perceived value of NFTs is undeniable.
-In fact, the global NFT market size is expected to grow by $147.27 billion from 2021 to 2026.
+In fact, the global NFT market size is expected to reach 92.98 billion USD by 2028.

 Where is the best place to sell digital art?